garboggini/garboggini/README.md

-👋 Welcome to my GitHub!

-📚 About Me

-I’m a programming student and a passionate enthusiast of technology!
-I’m always looking to learn something new and challenge myself with practical projects.

-💻 What You’ll Find Here

-This profile is where I share the projects and studies I’ve been working on.
-They reflect my learning journey, my curiosities, and my progress in the tech world.

-🚀 Technologies of Interest

-Web Development 🌐
-Automation 🤖
-Artificial Intelligence 🤖💡
-Software Development 💾
-🌟 Let’s Grow Together!
-If you have suggestions, tips, or want to collaborate on a project, feel free to reach out.
-Let’s learn and build something amazing!
+Hello there 👋

+I’m a student of Frontend, Data Science, and Game Development.
+On this profile, I share my projects, challenges, and learnings in these areas with the goal of evolving and contributing to the developer community. 🚀

+Currently, I’m focused on improving my skills with JavaScript, React, Python, and Machine Learning, as well as exploring game development with Unity.
+If you’re interested in any of these areas or want to exchange ideas, feel free to reach out! 😉